He’s been doing this a long time. Necktie and suit are model’s own.

 What training have you received?

 My training began by studying the early pioneers, such as Grand Master Flash, and by listening intently to Frank Ski & Larry Gee every week for years.
-DJ Shortkut of the Beat Junkies lived in my neighborhood, and I was one of the many kids who danced in the hallway outside his bedroom while peering in at him, totally mesmerized by his skills and sounds.
-Fast forward, and with many years of parties, club gigs, private engagements, and professional experience under my belt, I went to sound engineering school and learned the art of live sound reinforcement and music production.
+DJ Shortcut of The Soul Controllers lived in my neighborhood, and I was one of the kids who danced in the hallway outside his bedroom while peering in at him, totally mesmerized by his skills and sounds.
+Fast forward – with many years of parties, club gigs, private engagements, and professional experience under my belt, I went to school for sound engineering where I learned learned the art of live sound reinforcement and music production.
 As a multi-instrumentalist, I have studied music at various institutions and with a variety of incredible teachers & mentors in various countries and cities.
 My teachers include such luminaries as Bernard Purdie (‘The Hitmaker’ and the world’s most recorded drummer) and Calvin Jones (long-time Ray Charles arranger).

 What problems have you encountered at a wedding and how have you solved it?